 But what about up close and personal?
-Have you captured the buyer experience?
+How does your buyer and customer experience your brand promise?

 Every Touchpoint Sends a Message.